eclipse-cbi/jiro/documentation/USER_DOC.md

 here:
 <https://wiki.eclipse.org/Services/Nexus#Deploying_artifacts_to_repo.eclipse.org>.

+**Note:** On our cluster-based infra (Jiro), a separate Maven settings file for deployment to Nexus is not required.
+All information is contained in the default Maven settings file located at
+<code>/home/jenkins/.m2/settings.xml</code>, which does not need to be specified explicitly
+in your job configuration.

 #### Custom container on Jiro

 You need to add the settings-xml volume, like shown below.
 Please note, the m2-repo volume is required as well, otherwise /home/jenkins/.m2/repository is not writable.

+**Note:** In custom containers the <code>user.home</code> environment variable needs to be set to <code>/home/jenkins</code> via MAVEN_OPTS, otherwise settings.xml and settings-security.xml can not be found.

 ``` groovy
 pipeline {